AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

 jobID | ID of the JOB in IDCS
-timesamp | Time stamp in ISO 8601 format when event was triggered state | Tells what this event represent in the sequence of JOB execution imsOrgId | Internal Adobe organization identifier userId | Email ID of the user in Marketo who completed the action
+timesamp | Time stamp in ISO 8601 format when event was triggered state | Tells what this event represent in the sequence of JOB execution

 ### Event List